-- What are restricted annual limits and lifetime maximums under the PPACA?
+What are restricted annual limits and lifetime maximums under the ACA?

-The PPACA does allow some limits.
-There can be a limit on the cost per visit per hour and on the number of visits over a period of days.
+The ACA does allow certain limits such as the cost per visit per hour and the number of visits over a period of days.
 For example, a person can be limited to three annual visits, but with no cost limits per visit.

-Health care reform allows these limits for non-essential health benefits.
+Annual and lifetime limits are allowed for non-essential health benefits.

 Read more about annual limits

-Health care reform says that the appeals process must include an external appeal.
+Under the ACA, an appeals process must include an external appeal.
 The review must follow a state’s external review law.
 If there is no state external review law, health insurance carriers must have independent organizations that meet federal rules review their appeals.
 Cigna complies with the federal external review rules.